Thursday, April 25, 2013

 I love Spring anywhere, but if I could choose,

-I would always greet it in a garden.
+always greet it in a garden.

 Ruth Stout